 Priority 2 Actions

-- Consider enacting canary warnings to notify patrons when information may have been subpoenaed through a court order.
+- Consider enacting canary warnings to notify users when information may have been subpoenaed through a court order.

 - Evaluate the impact on user privacy of all third-party scripts and embedded content (e.g. cover images, ratings, reviews, etc.) that are included in a library website, OPAC, or discovery service.